winitzki/scall/tutorial/programming_dhall.md

 ```

 This is different from the function `Stream/take`.
-When we apply `Stream/take`, we have to give an explicit bound on the size of the output list.
+When we apply `Stream/take`, we need  to give an explicit bound on the size of the output list.
 When we apply `runningList`, we obtain a _stream_ of lists of growing size.
-We can decide later how many values to take from that stream.
+We may decide later how many values to take from that stream.

 Another version of `scan` is a function `scanMap` that uses a `Monoid` type constraint.
 Instead of the initial aggregated value, it uses the "empty" value of the monoid.
 The updating function is the monoid's "append" operation.

-The function `scanMap` is analogous to `foldMap` and can be implemented via `scan` as:
+The function `scanMap` is analogous to `foldMap` and can be implemented via `scan`:

 ```dhall
 let Stream/scanMap : ∀(m : Type) → Monoid m → ∀(a : Type) → (a → m) → Stream a → Stream m